Pablo Monroy

-Pablo Alfonso Monroy Reyes (born 22 July 2002) is a Mexican professional footballer who plays as a full-back for Liga MX club UNAM.
+Pablo Alfonso Monroy Reyes (born 22 July 2002) is a Mexican professional footballer who plays as a full-back for Liga MX club Pumas.

 Club career

-Monroy is a homegrown player from the Pumas UNAM youth academy and made his debut for the Pumas senior team on 16 February 2023, playing 75 minutes in a 3-1 Liga MX Clausura loss against Necaxa.
+Monroy is a homegrown player from the Pumas youth academy and made his debut for the Pumas senior team on 16 February 2023, playing 75 minutes in a 3-1 Liga MX Clausura loss against Necaxa.
 While Monroy has primarily been deployed as a right-back, he has proven to be a key utility player as he has filled in as a left-back as well.

 International career

 Monroy made his debut for the Mexico U-23 team on 12 June 2023 in a 2-0 loss to Australia at the 2023 Maurice Revello Tournament.
 He also participated for Mexico at the 2023 Pan American games, providing an assist in the bronze-medal match to help Mexico earn a bronze medal at the tournament before returning to Pumas for club duty.

 Monroy made his senior national team debut on 31 of May 2024, in a friendly match against Bolivia, played at Chicago's Soldier Field, the match ended with a 1–0 Mexican win.

 In June 2024, he took part in the Maurice Revello Tournament in France with Mexico.